 This holiday season, conversational chatbot AI in chat, email, and online channels may be the ticket.

 Can Conversational AI Deliver A Two Minute Rebooking?

 It’s past midnight.
 A weary passenger is stranded at Los Angeles International Airport.
 Instead of standing in a long line to talk to a human customer service agent, she sends the airline a DM on Twitter.
 She’s rebooked within two minutes.
 Say what?

 This passenger story was included in a New York Times article which suggested to readers that in order to get a fast response from an airline, travelers should tweet or write a Facebook post.
 Forget the phone.
 Forget the lines at an airport service desk.

-Between agonizing hold times to speak to a human agent (a friend of mine recently waited on hold for 6 hours to find lost luggage), endless phone trees and hours-long responses to an email support system, customer service for airlines is often incredibly frustrating for passengers.
+Between agonizing hold times to speak to a human agent (a friend of mine recently waited on hold for 6 hours to find lost luggage), endless phone trees and hours-long responses to a customer support email, customer service for airlines is often incredibly frustrating for passengers.
 That is, unless it’s on social media.
 (Of course, there are still grievances about support on social media, but it’s the best option for customers today).
 The really good news is that Conversational AI can actually perform a similar task, without requiring any human interaction at all.
 Ask WestJet about how they do it.

 Airlines Are Mastering Social Support.
 Can They Extend That?